Solar Lab: Spatial

 Participants will engage in a design process using the materials and tools made available to them.
 Mentors and experts are invited to provide inspiration, guidance and reflection to the group of participants.

-The Labs are well documented through photography and video, in order for the process and results to be shared with the wider public during DDW ‘22.
+The Labs are well documented through video and a written report, in order for the process and results to be shared with the wider public during DDW ‘22 and The Solar Biennale community.